What is the Water Quality in Rocklin, California?

 Conclusion – What Can You Do?

-- To filter out 9 of the 11 contaminants, consider a Reverse Osmosis water filtration system for your whole house.
+- To filter out even more contaminants, consider a Reverse Osmosis water filtration system for your whole home.

 - These are more expensive than pitchers to purchase, but can be more effective.